jhumelsine/jhumelsine.github.io/_posts/2024-02-29-composite-design-pattern-use-case.md

 * In-N-Out Burger is something completely different.
 There is no core feature of a burger on a bun.
 Decorator isn’t quite the right fit.
 Some secret menu items omit the burger, and some omit the bun.
 And customers can customize something that’s not on any menu.
 In-N-Out Burger is like the Composite design pattern.

 ## Composite à la In-N-Out Burger
 Composite is a structural design pattern.
 It's more about the organization of objects than it is about behavior.
-Behavior is addition context that needs to be added when considering Composite.
+Behavior is additional context that needs to be added when considering Composite.
 Since Composite is mostly behavior independent, we can choose almost any behavior we desire for which the Composite structure is a good approach.

 The behavior will tend to be reflected in the `Component`'s definition as well as the `Composite`'s implementation.
 While `Composite` will almost always feature iterating through a list of `Component`s, what it does while iterating will vary based upon the behavior.